FormidableLabs/victory/docs/src/content/docs/victory-clip-container.md

 `type: { x: number, y: number }`

-Victory components will pass an `origin` prop is to define the center point in svg coordinates for polar charts. **This prop should not be set manually.**
+Victory components will pass an `origin` prop to define the center point in svg coordinates for polar charts. **This prop should not be set manually.**

 ## polar